md-challenge/md-challenge.github.io/README.md

-# molslice
+# md-challenge

-A new Flutter project.
+A simple game to guess optimal processors for parallelizing molecular dynamics simulations.